The next chapter in private cross-chain asset swaps

 The exact development timeline depends on Blockswap’s reception by the community.
 We’re focused on supporting tools that you — our community — actually want to use.
 If Blockswap receives strong community support, we will devote greater support to the development of the project.

 We hope the Blockswap alpha will be available very soon.
-From there, we will continue to assess Blockswap’s popularity and viability to decide how much to support Blockswap’s ongoing development.
+From there, Blockswap’s popularity and viability will be assessed to decide how much we will support Blockswap’s ongoing development.
 It is quite possible that Blockswap will receive ongoing support over time, similar to the Loki Wallet.

 Will this slow down the development of Session, Lokinet, or Loki Core?

 No. One Session developer will be re-tasked to monitor the Blockswap project, but we are currently seeking a new Android Session developer to fill the resulting gap.

 All of the Loki Foundation’s existing projects and initiatives will continue to be actively developed, with the same level of resources and support which they have had up until this point.

 How is Blockswap different to Uniswap or other existing liquidity pool services?

 Blockswap is built to interact with potentially any blockchain, so it could facilitate swaps between any cryptocurrencies which have been integrated.